jelly-ace/Sample-Login/README.md

 # Sample-Login

 ## Key points to improve:
-1. instead of using helper or service like (common.service.ts) utilize the ngrx functionality only specially for retrieving AppState data.
+1. Instead of using helper or service like (common.service.ts) utilize the ngrx functionality only specially for retrieving AppState data.
-2. Utilize ngrx store state selectors.
+2. Utilize ngrx store state selectors for data selection.
-3. code refractor for ngrx store reducers, actions, effects and selectors
+3. Code refractor for ngrx store reducers, actions, effects and selectors since code uses the long formatting.(Commented codes are available for future reference incase of refractoring.)
-4. implement auth tokens for a better login app
+4. May implement auth tokens for a better login app.
-5. improve unit test for components to utilize TestBeds and mock
+5. Improve unit test for components to utilize TestBeds and mocks.
-6. improve design to cater web accessibility using wai-aria for a better login app
+6. Improve design to cater web accessibility using wai-aria for a better user experience.
-7. login page lacks animations, this is for further improvement
+7. Login page lacks animations, this is for further improvement also.
-8. remove comments for a much cleaner code (ps. comments are just for future reference incase of refractoring)

 ## Development server